Advanced Dungeons & Dragons Miniatures: Reception

 In the June 1983 edition of Different Worlds (Issue 29), John T. Sapienza reviewed eight blister packs of AD&D miniatures produced by Grenadier, finding all of them to be of good quality.
 He especially liked a figurine of a djinn, calling it "very handsome indeed."

 In the January 1984 edition of Imagine (Issue 10), Ian J. Knight reviewed the AD&D miniatures being produced by Citadel, and stated that "The models themselves are in the Ral Partha/Citadel style, well animated, with lots of character and a good degree of detail definition, though a few seem a little thin when studied side-on - and heavy-handed gamers might find some of the sword blades vulnerable, as the metal is quite soft."
 Knight concluded that these were "a good set of figures intelligently presented."

 In a retrospective review, Richard Scott noted that Citadel's AD&D monsters "had a definite 'UK flavour'", since many of them were taken from the Fiend Folio, a British publication.
 Scott also noted that for the first time, "lots of the monsters were produced with subtle variations in weaponry, clothing and facial features", allowing a gamemaster to put together large groups of monsters that had enough variation to allow for individuality.
 Scott called this a "welcome innovation."

+In a review of Advanced Dungeons & Dragons figurines in 2014 in Black Gate, Mark Rigney said "I like having a little bit of my history in the house, and thanks to this surprise gift, any time I wish to rocket myself back to 1981, all I need do is open the lid..."